Terracoding/terracoding.github.com/_posts/2012-10-29-Human-Factors-in-software.md

 So you can say "they're not doing x because of y", and then you have to go back to what their original motivations and needs are.
 You then say maybe that is not what we should be doing, maybe that is not the solution here.
 You can start experimenting with what you think could be a solution.

-A lot of people think that research is a big undertaking, but the amount of guerrilla research I have done going to cafes and saying I'll buy you a coffee if I can sit down with you for 5 mins....
+A lot of people think that research is a big undertaking, but the amount of guerrilla research I have done going to cafés and saying I'll buy you a coffee if I can sit down with you for 5 mins....
 It's well worth it.

 ###4.
 What is ISO 25062:2006?
 Any other standards worth mentioning?